 These tips will make dressing your baby in winter a little easier:

 Body suits and babygros are must-haves for babies in winter.
-Depending on the outfit, socks under boots will definitely keep your baby warm.
+Depending on the outfit, socks under boots will keep your baby warm too.

 When you sleep with your baby, she benefits from your body heat, so fewer layers are required.

 If your baby has warm toes and a hot belly, she is overdressed.
 If her belly is cool, she isn’t able to keep herself warm, so add an extra layer of clothing to keep her cosy.

 A good-quality sleep sac will ensure your baby stays warm when she sleeps as she won’t be able to kick the covers off.
 And nowadays sleep sacs are made with just the right lightweight fabric that’s warm, yet breathable.

 However, a word of warning…According to the American Academy of Pediatrics (AAP), you shouldn’t place your baby in her car seat wearing a baby sleeping bag as it can interfere with the protection provided in a crash.
 If it’s a really cold day, you can throw a blanket over your baby’s car seat as long as it’s not under the straps or harness of the car seat.